huahuayu/graphql/README.md

-# go graphql to query uniswap v2 example
+# go graphql uniswap v2 example

 This is an example demonstrate how to query uniswap v2 data by graphql in golang.